exploring self-realization, sacred personhood, and full humanity

 MicroEvolution vs. MacroEvolution: The first is patently true, evidentially around us everywhere, but the second is mere fable, untenable materialistic dogmatism.

-Circular Reasoning and Promissory Notes: How the House of Darwin is built.
+Circular Reasoning and Promissory Notes, Part I: How the House of Darwin is built.

 Lamarckianism makes a big come-back via Epigenesis.
 Heredity depends both on Genes and Morphic Resonance.